Use the Azure portal to set up alerts on metrics for Azure Database for MySQL

 Create an alert rule on a metric from the Azure portal

-In the Azure portal, select the Azure Cosmos DB for PostgreSQL server you want to monitor.
+In the Azure portal, select the Azure Database for MySQL server you want to monitor.

-Under the Monitoring section of the sidebar, select Alerts, and then select Create or Create alert rule.
+Under the Monitoring section of the sidebar, select Alerts as shown:

-Select the Actions tab, and then select Create action group to create a new group to receive notifications on the alert.
+Within the Action Groups section, select Create New to create a new group to receive notifications on the alert.

-Once you've created an alert, you can select it and do the following actions:
+Once you have created an alert, you can select it and do the following actions: